onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 > "If you want to tell people the truth, make them laugh, otherwise they'll kill you." - [Oscar Wilde](https://www.goodreads.com/quotes/9532002-if-you-want-to-tell-people-the-truth-make-them)

+“A joke is a very serious thing.” ― Winston S. Churchill

-At one point I realized that I should dial the insanity to insane levels
+At one point I realized that I should dial the insanity to insane levels - my goal is to grab your attention and to replicate in your mind

 You should give till it hurts only to entities that are fully transparent and competent and themselves give till it hurts - otherwise you shouldn’t feel an obligation